 Reveal the systems within the region

 Humans have always lived in webs of life support systems that meet our basic needs.
 Now these systems are typically managed by public utility companies and large-scale businesses, regulated by local authorities and the state.
-By revealing our local systems, mapping for vitality, supporting innovators and connecting them up we can start to create systems of transformation in which we can all play a role.
+By revealing our local systems, supporting innovators and connecting them up we can start to create systems of transformation in which we can all play a role.
+Mapping for vitality is a key Bioregioning skill.

 Intervene and demonstrate

-Look for creative ways to intervene in systems and sectors (such as the drinking water system) that bring in the voice of civil society, as well as experts.
-This could take the form of participatory governance or a design intervention to bridge the gap between academia, policy makers and people on the ground.
+Look for creative ways to intervene in systems and sectors (such as the drinking water system) that bring in the voice of civil society, as well as experts, towards common pool resource management: This could take the form of participatory governance or a design intervention to bridge the gap between academia, policy makers and people on the ground.
+Intervening in systems is a key Bioregioning skill.

 Launch a multi-sector design process